Tag Archives: european delivery

 Here’s the step by step process:

-- You order a European luxury car from a U.S. dealer
+- You order a European luxury car from a U.S. dealer and put down a deposit

 - Once the pick-up date is confirmed, you book your travel